vbocan/IPFLang/article/IPFLang_CSI_Article_v2.md

 ### 8.3 Limitations

-Several limitations constrain the current work:

-- **Implementation scope.** The reference implementation provides only a CLI interface; REST API support would enable broader integration with existing IP management workflows.
-- **Jurisdiction coverage.** The example files demonstrate representative fee structures rather than comprehensive global coverage.
-Production deployment would require systematic encoding of additional patent office schedules.
+Several limitations constrain the current work.
+Regarding implementation scope, the reference implementation provides only a CLI interface; REST API support would enable broader integration with existing IP management workflows.
+In terms of jurisdiction coverage, the example files demonstrate representative fee structures rather than comprehensive global coverage, and production deployment would require systematic encoding of additional patent office schedules.

-- **Type system expressiveness.** The type system does not support dependent types or refinement types that could express additional invariants (e.g., that claim counts must be positive).
-- **Empirical validation of readability.** User studies validating syntax readability for domain experts have not been conducted; design decisions favoring readability (keyword operators, explicit block delimiters) are based on DSL design principles [16] rather than empirical evidence.
-This constitutes a significant limitation that future work must address.
+The type system expressiveness is constrained in that it does not support dependent types or refinement types that could express additional invariants such as requiring claim counts to be positive.
+A significant limitation concerns empirical validation of readability: user studies validating syntax readability for domain experts have not been conducted, and design decisions favoring readability (keyword operators, explicit block delimiters) are based on DSL design principles [16] rather than empirical evidence.
+This constitutes a gap that future work must address.

-- **Boundary-based testing limitations.** For large input domains exceeding the exhaustive verification threshold (10⁶ combinations), the boundary-based testing mode may miss gaps between sampled points.
+Finally, boundary-based testing has inherent limitations.
+For large input domains exceeding the exhaustive verification threshold (10⁶ combinations), the boundary-based testing mode may miss gaps between sampled points.
 Users requiring formal completeness guarantees must either constrain domain sizes or employ complementary analysis techniques.

 ---